RMITLibrary/easy_cite/2022-build/markdown/chicagoa.md

 ###### start-subtype-item

-### DVD/VHS
+### Film

 ###### start-subtype-content

-Film and Video recordings accessed via DVD, Blu-Ray, VHS, Film or other physical medium.
+Video recordings of films, movies, or documentaries accessed on DVD or other physical medium, or streamed online.

-- Citations can either begin with the Name of the Person primarily responsible for the content (Director, Producer, Creator, Actor etc. depending on the focus of your discussion) or the *Title of Production*.
+- Notes begin with the Title of the Film in italics.
+Bibliography entries begin with the name of the director.

-- If citing a section of larger work, such as a scene or chapter, the section titles are enclosed in quotation marks, and the larger work in Italics.
+- If citing a section of larger work, such as a scene or chapter, begin the note with the section titles enclosed in quotation marks.

-- Citations may include original release date of film or aired date of program.
+- Roles can be abbreviated e.g. dir. for director, and prod. for producer.

+- Include the original year of release.
+If unknown use the year of distribution or copyright.

+- For films sourced on DVD/ VHS include place of publication, studio/distributor, (and year of publication if different from original release date) followed by medium at the end of the citation.

+- For films streamed online include the duration, an accessed date, and URL/ name of the streaming service or library database at the end of the citation.
+Use the format ‘HH hr., MM min.’ for duration of movies viewed online.

 #### Note rule

-{.footnote-indent}Note number.
-Full Name of the Person Primarily Responsible for the Content, their role, *Title of Production* (Original year of release; Place of publication: Publisher’s Name, Year of publication), format. {/.footnote-indent}
+{.footnote-indent}Note number. *Title of Film*, directed by Directors Full Name (Original year of release; Place of publication: Publisher’s Name, Year of publication), format. {/.footnote-indent}

 OR

-{.footnote-indent}Note number.
-“Title of Scene,” *Title of Production*, directed or equivalent by Full Name of the Person Primarily Responsible for the content (Original year of release; Place of publication: Publisher’s Name, Year of publication), format. {/.footnote-indent}
+{.footnote-indent}*Title of Film*, directed by Director’s Full Name, (Publisher, Year of publication).
+Format accessed date.
+URL/streaming service/database. {/.footnote-indent}

 ##### Note examples

 > {.footnote-indent}1. *Blade Runner*, directed by Ridley Scott (1982; Burbank, CA: Warner Home Video, 2006), DVD. {/.footnote-indent}
-> {.footnote-indent}2. *La Dolce Vita*, “Fountain Scene", directed by Federico Fellini (1960; Australia: Umbrella Entertainment, 2005), DVD. {/.footnote-indent}
+> {.footnote-indent}2.
+“Fountain Scene", *La Dolce Vita*,  directed by Federico Fellini (1960; Australia: Umbrella Entertainment, 2005), DVD. {/.footnote-indent}
+> {.footnote-indent}3. *Tim’s Vermeer*, directed by Raymond Joseph Teller, (Sony Pictures Classics, 2013), video, accessed 4 July 2021, Informit EduTV. {/.footnote-indent}
+> {.footnote-indent}4. *Visual Acoustics: The Modernism of Julius Shulman*, directed by Eric Bricker, (Shulman Project Partners, 2009), video, accessed 4 July 2021, Kanopy. {/.footnote-indent}

 #### Shortened note rule

 {.footnote-indent}Note Number.
-Family Name, Short Title of Production. {/.footnote-indent}
+Director’s Family Name, *Short Title of Film*.  {/.footnote-indent}

 OR

 {.footnote-indent}Note Number.
-Short Title of Production, "Short Title of Scene." {/.footnote-indent}
+“Short Title of Scene,” *Short Title of Film*.  {/.footnote-indent}

 ##### Shortened note examples

 > {.footnote-indent}3.
 Scott, *Blade Runner.* {/.footnote-indent}
-> {.footnote-indent}2. *La Dolce Vita, "Fountain Scene."* {/.footnote-indent}
+> {.footnote-indent}4.
+"Fountain Scene," *La Dolce Vita*. {/.footnote-indent}
+> {.footnote-indent}5.
+Teller, *Tim's Vermeer*. {/.footnote-indent}
+> {.footnote-indent}6.
+Bricker, *Visual Acoustics*. {/.footnote-indent}

 #### Bibliography rule

-The Bibliographic entry must begin with the Name of person primarily responsible for the content.

-{.hanging-indent}Family Name, Given Name of the person primarily responsible for the content. their role. *Title of Production*.
-Original year of release; Place of publication: Publisher’s Name, Year of publication.
+{.hanging-indent}Director’s Family Name, Given Name, dir. *Title of Film*.
+Original year of release; Place of publication: Publisher, Year of publication.
 Format. {/.hanging-indent}

 OR

-{.hanging-indent}Family Name, Given Name of the person primarily responsible for the content. their role “Title of Scene.” *Title of Production*.
-Original year of release; Place of publication: Publishers Name, Year of publication.
-Format {/.hanging-indent}
+{.hanging-indent}Director’s Family Name, Given Name, dir. *Title of Film*.
+Publisher, year of publication.
+Format, duration.
+Accessed date.
+URL/streaming service/database. {/.hanging-indent}

 ##### Bibliography examples

+> {.hanging-indent}Bricker, Eric, dir. *Visual Acoustics: The Modernism of Julius Shulman*.
+Arthouse films.
+2009.
+Kanopy video.
+1 hr., 23 min.
+Accessed July 4, 2021.
+Kanopy. {/.hanging-indent}
+> {.hanging-indent}Fellini, Federico, dir. *La Dolce Vita*.
+1960; Sydney, NSW: Umbrella Entertainment, 2005.
+DVD. {/.hanging-indent}
-> {.hanging-indent}Scott, Ridley.
-Director. *Blade Runner*.
+> {.hanging-indent}Scott, Ridley, dir. *Blade Runner*.
 1982; Burbank, CA: Warner Home Video, 2006.
 DVD. {/.hanging-indent}
-> {.hanging-indent}Fellini, Federico.
-Director.
-“Fountain Scene.” *La Dolce Vita*.
-1960; Australia: Umbrella Entertainment, 2005.
-DVD. {/.hanging-indent}
+> {.hanging-indent}Teller, Raymond Joseph, dir. *Tim's Vermeer*.
+Sony Picture Classics, 2013.
+EduTV video.
+1 hr., 20 min.
+Accessed July 4, 2021.
+Informit EduTV. {/.hanging-indent}

 ###### end-subtype-content